isc-projects/stork/doc/usage.rst

 ``Stork Agent`` must be installed manually.
 This can be done in one of two ways: from RPM or deb packages (described in the :ref:`installation` chapter), or by simply copying the ``Stork Agent`` binary to the destination machine manually.
+The packages are usually far more convenient.

+Assuming you choose to not use the packages, the Stork Agent binary can be copied manually.
 Assuming services will be monitored on a machine with the IP 192.0.2.1, enter the following on the Stork server command line:

 .. code:: console